Pumpkin Yogurt | Copycat Noosa

 This recipe whips together in minutes!
 And you will be enjoying pumpkin yogurt for days to come, for pennies!

-Toss the pumpkin puree, pumpkin pie spice and cream cheese into a medium bowl, then pour in the maple syrup.
+Add the pumpkin puree, pumpkin pie spice, and softened cream cheese into a medium bowl, then pour in the maple syrup.

 Using a sturdy whisk, stir that baby until it’s smooth and all ingredients are incorporated.
 At this point it may be refrigerated up to one week.

 If ready to layer pumpkin yogurt, gather small clean jars about 8 oz.
-I used these fun ” target=”_blank” rel=”noreferrer noopener nofollow”>mini Tulip jars, these jars would mimic Noosa’s look or go for a standard jelly jar.
+I used these fun mini Tulip jars, these jars would mimic Noosa’s look or go for a standard jelly jar.

-Using a tablespoon (not the measuring one, but the one in your silverware drawer) stir the yogurt, to make it easier to layer.
-Then drop a large spoonful of yogurt into the bottom of the jar, tap gently to settle.
+Using a medium spoon, stir the yogurt, to make it easier to layer.
+Then drop a large spoonful of yogurt into the bottom of the jar, and tap gently to settle.

-Add a spoonful (one or two heaping teaspoons full) of pumpkin fruit puree on top of the yogurt, then repeat, finishing with another dollop of pumpkin puree on top.
+Add a spoonful of pumpkin fruit puree on top of the yogurt.
+Then, repeat layering yogurt, finishing with pumpkin pie filling on top.
 Seal jars until ready to eat.

 The pumpkin puree mixture will keep refrigerated and covered for 7 days.
 May freeze up to 3 months.
-Pumpkin Greek yogurt will keep sealed in fridge up to 10 days.
+Pumpkin Greek yogurt will keep sealed in the fridge for up to 10 days.

 Frequently Asked Questions

-Greek yogurt is thicker and creamier than regular yogurt, they start out the same way, but through a straining process the whey is removed from Greek yogurt, yielding thick, rich, creamy and a bit more tart yogurt.
-Whereas regular yogurt doesn’t go through the final straining process, therefore it is a bit runnier and tends to be a bit sweeter.
+Greek yogurt is thicker and creamier than regular yogurt, they start the same way, but through a straining process, the whey is removed from Greek yogurt, yielding thick, rich, creamy and a bit more tart yogurt.
+Regular yogurt doesn’t go through the final straining process, it is a bit runnier and tends to be sweeter.

 How to Enjoy Pumpkin Greek Yogurt